 One of the most persistent myths in school is that "time spent at desk" equals "better grades."
 It doesn't.

-We’ve all been guilty of "pseudo-working"—sitting with a textbook open while scrolling through TikTok.
-It feels like work, but it’s actually just a recipe for fatigue without any of the actual learning.
+We’ve all been guilty of "pseudo-working": sitting with a textbook open while scrolling through TikTok.
+It feels like work, but it leads to fatigue without real learning.

 Try setting micro-goals.
 Don't just say, "I'm going to study biology."
 Tell yourself, "I am going to master the three stages of cellular respiration."
 Checking off that specific task gives you a hit of dopamine that keeps your momentum moving forward.